Limit-Theory-Redux/ltheory/CONTRIBUTING.md

 ### Linux

-You should install Git, Cargo, Rust and LLVM using your distro's package manager.
+You should install Git, Cargo, Rust, GCC and LLVM using your distro's package manager.
 OpenGL, GLU and ALSA development libraries are also required.

 For example, if using Ubuntu 22.04, open a terminal and install the following packages: